-To view more photos from this event, check out here.
+To view more photos from this event, please visit our gallery.
 All photo credit goes to Glenn Doherty.

 iNaturalist - An app used for identifying plants an animals.

 NYC Street Tree Map - Website which includes a map with species names for every tree in New York City!

 Edgar Viele Map - Biography of Edgar Viele and map of Manhattan in 1865

 New York Botanical Garden - Home of the New York Botanical Garden